-How Atlassian uses LaunchDarkly to move faster and deliver value with more confidence.
+Atlassian uses LaunchDarkly to move faster and continuously deliver.

 Atlassian is a well-known software company that aims to unleash the potential of every team.
 Best known for products such as Bitbucket, Confluence, Jira Software, Jira Service Desk, Hipchat, Statuspage and Trello — Atlassian currently serves more than 125,000 customers worldwide.
 Its products help teams organize, discuss, and complete shared work via project tracking, content creation and sharing, real-time communication, and service management.

 A few teams within Atlassian used an internally-built feature flagging system.
 It was primarily used to control feature releases, and with this system, deployments were also tied to releases.
 This proved sufficient at first but, but as more teams wanted to use this in-house solution, some challenges arose: the system took time and resources to maintain.
 Different teams working with different languages needed help developing their own Software Development Kits (SDKs).
 And with no interface, this system was virtually unusable for non-technical users.
 The result was that teams outside of engineering, including Product Management, relied on engineering support to turn features on/off or run beta tests, which became unruly when more teams wanted to use the solution.